 Sidewalk snow plowing will be done as soon as possible within the limitations of manpower, equipment, and storm size.
 If there are insufficient personnel available to conduct sidewalk snow removal operations, as well as street and road clearance, the streets and roads shall take priority.
-The sidewalks will be treated with sand as quickly as possible after the storm if it is slicko3.
+The sidewalks will be treated with salt or sand as quickly as possible after the storm.
 Sidewalks are generally plowed in one sweep taking one day for typical snow events.